andrewperon/telescrape/README.md

 # telescrape

 A python tool to scrape Telegram users from supergroups.
+Supports persistent sessions and 2FA login.

 Requires **telethon** ([https://github.com/LonamiWebs/Telethon](https://github.com/LonamiWebs/Telethon)) for interfacing with Telegram APIs and **python-slugify**.
 This tool allows you to scrape username, userid, groupid, and more from supergroups to CSV for further analysis and use.